spencerhcheng/holberton-system_engineering-devops/w2/d2/lecture_notes.md

 ## Multi-Dimensional Arrays

-A multi-dimensional array is an array that has other arrays as it's elements.
+A multi-dimensional array is an array that has other arrays as its elements.

 ```javascript
 var multiArray = [